 - Modelo Especial is a full-flavoured pilsner beer brewed with premium two-row barley malt for a slightly sweet, well-balanced taste with a light hop character and crisp finish.
 Brewed since 1925, it was created to stand for pride and authenticity. - Victoria is a Vienna-style lager and one of Mexico's most popular beers.
-Victoria was produced for the first time in 1865, making Victoria Mexico's oldest beer brand. - Aguila is a classic Colombian lager beer with a balanced and refreshing flavour that was first brewed in 1913. - Cristal is Peru's leading beer, brewed since 1922.
-With a crisp taste and dedication to quality, Cerveza Cristal is a favourite among Peruvians. - Pilsen Callao, first brewed 150 years ago in Peru, offers the clean and simple taste of a true Pilsner. - Poker is a Pilsner lager that has been enjoyed by Colombians for its traditional, bittersweet taste since 1929.
+Victoria was produced for the first time in 1865, making Victoria Mexico's oldest beer brand. - Aguila is a classic Colombian lager beer with a balanced and refreshing flavour that was first brewed in 1913. - Pilsen, first brewed 150 years ago in Peru, is Peru's leading beer.
+It offers the clean and simple taste of a true Pilsner. - Cerveza Cristal, brewed since 1922 with a crisp taste and dedication to quality, is a favourite among Peruvians. - Poker is a Pilsner lager that has been enjoyed by Colombians for its traditional, bittersweet taste since 1929.